parsix/parsix/README.md

 - **Simple**: developers should be able to understand the overall implementation by jumping through functions and reading our code.

-- **Explicit**: we prefer making code explicit and to hide only what makes sense; we are not afraid of making code a little more verbose if it helps avoid mistakes.
+- **Explicit**: we prefer to make code explicit and to hide only what makes sense; we are not afraid of a little more verbose code if it helps avoid mistakes.

 ## Build your own Parse
 Parsix focus on composition and extension, therefore coming up with a new parser is as straightforward as implementing the following function: